alchemyplatform/aa-sdk/site/packages/aa-alchemy/smart-account-client/index.md

   - `policyId: string` -- the policy id of the gas manager you want to use.

+- `account?: SmartContractAccount` -- [optional] the smart account to use as context for all of your calls.
+If not provided, then the account can be provided to each individual call instead.

+- `entryPointAddress: Address | undefined` -- [optional] the entry point contract address.
+If not provided, the entry point contract address for the provider is the connected account's entry point contract, or if not connected, falls back to the default entry point contract for the chain.
+See [getDefaultEntryPointAddress](/packages/aa-core/utils/getDefaultEntryPointAddress.html#getdefaultentrypointaddress).

+- `feeEstimator?: ClientMiddlewareFn` -- [optional] an override for the fee estimator middleware.
+The `feeEstimator` middleware function calculates `maxFeePerGas` and `maxPriorityFeePerGas` for your User Operation.

+- `gasEstimator?: ClientMiddlewareFn` -- [optional] an override for the gas estimator middleware.
+The `gasEstimator` middleware function calculates the gas fields of your User Operation.

+- `customMiddleware?: ClientMiddlewareFn` -- [optional] if you would like to run a custom transformation on your User Operation after Gas and Fee estimation, but before your paymaster is called, you can provide a custom middleware function here.

 - `opts: SmartAccountProviderOpts | undefined` -- [optional] overrides on provider config variables having to do with fetching transaction receipts and fee computation.

   - `txMaxRetries: string | undefined` -- [optional] the maximum number of times to try fetching a transaction receipt before giving up (default: 5).